Food safety culture: How are you getting on with meeting BRCGS issue 8 requirements?

 We are all well aware of the multiple issues, many involving the meat industry, that resulted in food safety and quality culture being forced up the agenda.
-It’s a positive step forward that food safety and quality culture is now a requirement in many certification standards and customer codes of practice and is certainly not a topic exclusive to BRC.
+It’s a positive step forward that food safety and quality culture is now a requirement in many certification standards and customer codes of practice and is certainly not a topic exclusive to BRCGS.
 However, inserting a few lines into a standard and the reality of bringing this to life and practically implementing it are two very different things (with the latter being by far the greater challenge!).
 I’m sure most of you are making good progress and probably facing several challenges along the way!

 There are many ways of tackling culture, including some off the shelf solutions.
-However, a word of caution here, if you are planning to use an ‘off the shelf’ solution you need to have done this in good time before your BRC audit as you will be required to show you have reviewed the effectiveness of completed activities.
+However, a word of caution here, if you are planning to use an ‘off the shelf’ solution you need to have done this in good time before your BRCGS audit as you will be required to show you have reviewed the effectiveness of completed activities.

 How do you go about establishing and improving a food safety and quality culture?

 Here are my thoughts in a simple 5 step process:

 Define what good looks like for a positive food safety culture

 Make this specific to your site.
 Align it with your existing company values and vision.
 How do you expect people to behave in a positive food safety culture?
 What would they be routinely doing or not doing?
 For example, being keen to contribute to effective root cause analysis investigations and not walking past things they know are wrong.

 What is your starting point?
 What are you already good at as a site and where are your opportunities for improvement?
 Identify your main gaps.
 Ask different members of staff, different levels and departments within your operation about how they see the culture on-site.
 This is where you could utilise a staff questionnaire, ensuring you gain all the value by thoroughly analysing the data gathered.